Not Very Resilient

 Will AI replace Locomotive Engineers?

 In part.
-We think AI will eventually automate a real share of this work, but human judgment in the cab is still something regulators, unions, and the public actively want to protect.
+We think AI will eventually automate a real share of this work, but human judgment in the cab is still what regulators, unions, and the public are asking for.

 Reveal More